ericw5134/cmpt419-project/README.md

 - [Folder Structure](#folder-structure)
 - [Installation](#installation)

-## Project Info
+## Project Info: **RageRadar**
-**RageRadar**: A binary classifier using a multimodal deep learning architecture, used to identify rage using audio and image sequences.
+A binary classifier using a multimodal deep learning architecture, used to identify rage using audio and image sequences.

 The dataset includes video and audio samples labeled as Rage, Fear, Frustration, or Excitement.
 Each sample is relabeled as Rage (0) or Not Rage (1) in the model.